Frequently Asked Questions

 Online course materials are available online 24 hours a day, seven days a week.

 The program can be completed in as little as one calendar year of full-time study.
 If you prefer a slower pace, you can speak with your advisor about a plan for completion on a part-time basis.

 The MAcc program has three start dates throughout the year.
 You can start the program in the fall, spring or summer semester.

-Successful candidates generally have a 3.0 minimum undergraduate GPA (overall and in accounting) and a 520 minimum on the GMAT (including scoring at the 30th percentile or above on both the quantitative and verbal sections and at least a 4 on the Analytical Writing Assessment section) or the equivalent GRE scores.
-The GMAT/GRE is generally required of all applicants, although it may be waived under certain circumstances.
+Successful candidates generally have a 3.0 minimum undergraduate GPA (overall and in accounting).
+The GMAT/GRE is optional and is encouraged for candidates who wish to strengthen their credentials for admission with a 520 minimum on the GMAT (including scoring at the 30th percentile or above on both the quantitative and verbal sections and at least a 4 on the Analytical Writing Assessment section) or the equivalent GRE scores.